MihranD/OpenAI-LLM/README.md

-# Building a Practical LLM-Powered Solution with OpenAI
+# Practical LLM-Powered Solution with OpenAI
 ***
 An OpenAI-powered LLM model that scrapes web pages based on user and system prompts.